Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Model Verification and Validation

-To verify that the proposed lattice Boltzmann scheme recovers second-order accuracy for the general case in which spatial derivatives cannot be neglected, comparison was made to a solution obtained through a finite-element method (FEM).
-A spatially varying, periodic initial condition was applied on a square, unit domain using the exponential function, \begin{linenomath} \end{linenomath} \cref{fig:initial_img} shows the result of the exponential function initialisation used for both the LBM and FEM.
+To ensure that the proposed collision kernel properly recovers the diffusion process, the \ac{LBM} solver has been qualitatively compared against the \acf{FEM}.
+A spatially varying, periodic initial condition was applied on a square, unit domain using the exponential function, \begin{linenomath} \end{linenomath} \cref{fig:initial_img} shows the result of the initialisation.

-The FEM results were obtained using the FEniCS~\cite{LoggWells2010a,AlnaesBlechta2015a} solver, which uses fourth-order Lagrange elements for spatial discretisation and fourth-order Runge-Kutta (ESDIRK43a) with adaptive time-stepping for time integration.
-The simulation was executed using the Gryphon package \cite{Skare2012}.
-The FEM mesh consisted of 25 elements across the unit domain length, and the time step ranged from approximately $10^{-4}$ to $10^{-5}$.
-Diffusivity in FEM solver was set to one, while the reaction rate was defined by the Damk{\"o}hler number.
-The LBM solution discretised the unit length with 256 elements and the diffusivity was set to $1/6$ in lattice units.
-In order to compare the solutions from the two schemes, the results were reported for a specific non-dimensional time, and the Damk{\"o}hler number was set to 500 for both cases.
+The \ac{FEM} results were obtained using the FEniCS~\cite{AlnaesBlechta2015a} solver.
+We used fourth-order Lagrange interpolation for spatial discretisation and fourth-order Runge-Kutta (ESDIRK43a) with adaptive time-stepping for time integration.
+The \ac{FEM} was solved on a regular, triangular mesh in the 2D square domain of unit length.
+There were 25 divisions along each side of the domain resulting in $\sim 26^2$ elements in total.
+The time step ranged from approximately $10^{-4}$ to $10^{-5}$.
+Diffusivity in \ac{FEM} solver was set to one, while the reaction rate was defined by setting $\text{\acs{Da}}=500$.
+The \ac{LBM} domain was discretised with $256 \times 256$ lattice nodes and the diffusivity was set to $1/6$ in lattice units, and magic number was set to $1/12$.
+To match the solutions obtained by two different solvers, the results were reported for a specific non-dimensional time.
+There was no external velocity field, thus $\text{\acs{Pe}}=0$.

-\Cref{fig:fem_lbm_cmp_field} provides a qualitative comparison between the FEM and LBM solutions at a time defined by $\mathbf{Fo} = 7.26 \cdot 10^{-3}$.
-Here, the colour contours from the FEM solution are observed to align with the dashed contours of the LBM solution.
-To quantitatively compare the two methods, \cref{fig:fem_lbm_cmp} shows the time evolution of the scalar field, $\phi$, through the cross section denoted by the vertical dashed line in \cref{fig:initial_img} and \cref{fig:fem_lbm_cmp_field}.
-The initial condition, and three subsequent times are provided in this figure, and it can be clearly seen that the LBM and FEM solutions agree.
+\Cref{fig:fem_lbm_cmp_field} provides a qualitative comparison between the \ac{FEM} and \ac{LBM} solutions at a time defined by $\text{\acs{Fo}} = \num{7.26e-03}$.
+Here, the colour contours from the \ac{FEM} solution are aligned with the dashed iso-lines of the \ac{LBM} solution. \Cref{fig:fem_lbm_cmp} quantitatively compares the time evolution of the scalar field, $\phi$, computed by both solvers. through the cross section denoted by the vertical dashed line in~\cref{fig:initial_img} and~\cref{fig:fem_lbm_cmp_field}.
+The initial condition, and three subsequent times are provided in the same figure.
+It can be clearly seen, that the \ac{LBM} and \ac{FEM} solutions agree.